faun/genesis/readme.md

 - Bundler

 ### Generate an API key
-Head on over to [digital ocean](https://cloud.digitalocean.com/settings/applications).
+Head on over to [Digital Ocean](https://cloud.digitalocean.com/settings/applications).
 Click the button labeled "Generate new token"

 Copy the token.